AidanMDB/ECE-461-Phase-2-Copy/README.md

 Our goal is to simplify the process of assessing open-source software.

 ## Usage
+### npm next build
+* builds the webserver

+### npm next start
+* launches the webserver at localhost

+### npm next dev
+* launches the server to allow for real time updates to edits made on the server

+# OUTDATED - KEPT JUST IN CASE
 ### `./run install`
 * Installs all dependencies required for project-f2024 reposistory